rebuschain/rebus.docs/knowledge/staking/staking-rebus.md

 ## Select a validator and stake your Rebus tokens

-To see all the available validators, click the **All Validators** tab is it's not already selected.
-A list of active validators will be shown, to see more validators you can click the pagination arrows at the bottom of the page.
+To see all the available validators, click the **All Validators** tab if it's not already selected.
+A list of active validators will be shown.
+To see more validators you can click the pagination arrows at the bottom of the page.
 To delegate tokens to your desired validator, click the **DELEGATE** button to the right hand side of the row for the validator you wish to delegate too.
 You can also delegate from the My Token header section of the page.

 A form will appear, showing the validator and a field to enter the amount of tokens to delegate.
 Your available tokens can be seen at the bottom of the form.
 Enter the amount of tokens you wish to delegate and click  **DELEGATE**.